public-apis/public-apis/CONTRIBUTING.md

 | API Title | Description of API | Does this API require authentication? * | Link to API webpage |

 Example entry:

 ```
 | NASA | NASA data, including imagery | No | [Go!](https://api.nasa.gov) |
 ```

-*currently, the only accepted inputs for this field are as follows:
+Currently, the only accepted inputs for this field are as follows:

-* OAuth - _the API supports [OAuth][oauth-link]_
+* `oAuth` - _the API supports oAuth_
-* apiKey - _the API uses a private key string/token for authentication_
+* `apiKey` - _the API uses a private key string/token for authentication - try and use the correct parameter_
+* `X-Mashape-Key` - _the name of the header which may need to be sent
 * No - _the API requires no authentication to run_

 ##Pull Request